RetirementHow To Create Your Retirement Checklist

 Absolutely, and I believe everyone should have an asset inventory from financial to stuff such as vehicles, furniture, valuables, etc.

-If there is a fire in your home this asset inventory will come in handy when filing your insurance claim.
+If there is a fire in your home, this asset inventory will be helpful when filing your insurance claim.

-Leaving an asset inventory behind also alerts your power of attorney (POA) to what you have and where it is located.
+Leaving an asset inventory behind also alerts your power of attorney (POA) to what you have and its location.

 Credit Card Tracking, Loans and Debts